Micaela Bastidas: Biography

 A true legion of Andean fighters, [Quechuas] and Aymara worked together with Micaela in the uprising, carried out strategies and gave support to the troops.
 Her goal was not only to let free her people from Spanish exploitation, but also to reestablish the role of indigenous women with their participation in social life and politics, a tradition that the colonial system tried to abolish by making them victims of all kinds of abuses.
 There were women leaders within the movement Cecilia Túpac Amaru and Tomasa Tito Condemayta, chief of Acos, and many others.

 These women also participated in the battle, along with their children and husbands.
 So did Micaela, who with her energetic character gave Túpac Amaru encouragement from the same battlefield.
 After the triumph of Sangarará, she was constituted as acting chief of the rebellion.

 On November 18, 1780, the rebel army defeated the Spanish in the battle of Sangarará.
 Túpac Amaru sent a message to the peoples of Peru, calling on the Creoles to join the Indian cause: “Creoles, mestizos, zambos and Indians because we are all compatriots, as we were born in these lands and are of the same origin”.

 In March 1781 the army of Túpac Amaru had seven thousand men and women willing to fight to the death against the Spanish crown, who proclaimed Túpac Amaru II as Emperor of America.In testimonies of the time it is Micaela appeared as the main strategist through political tasks, military and administrative and main advisor to the leader.
 With her solid principles, clarity of thought and high intuition, became the sixth sense of rebellion.

 She was executed by the Spanish very painfully on May 18, 1781, at 36 years of age.
 The Spanish attempted to use a hand-cranked garrote on her that had been designed for the occasion and first used on fellow rebel Tomasa Tito Condemayta, but because her neck was so slender she was instead strangled with a rope.
-Her son Hipólito was also executed by the Spanish, both of them in front of Tupac Amaru II, who himself was then quartered and beheaded by the Spanish.
+Her son Hipólito was also executed by the Spanish, both of them in front of Túpac Amaru II, who himself was then quartered and beheaded by the Spanish.